Administrative rule R657-38

 (2) Upon issuance of a Dedicated Hunter permit, the participant is credited with a program harvest.

 (a) Two program harvests are allowed within an enrollment period.

-(b) If program harvests accrue during the first year and second year of the enrollment, a permit shall not be issued for the third year.
+(b) If program harvests accrue during the first year and second year of the enrollment, a permit may not be issued for the third year.

-(c) In order to remove a program harvest credit, the participant must:
+(c) To remove a program harvest, the participant must:

 (i) not have harvested a deer with the Dedicated Hunter permit; and